sidmehta1975/Shiny_app_feedback_report/README.md

 This is a shiny app that I created on the 26th March 18.

 The motivation for this project was two fold:
-- I wanted to learn how build a shiny app
+- I wanted to learn how to build a shiny app
-- I was keen to show my clients the power of shiny and how we could embed this into the workflow of SMEs to improve the utilisation of human capital tools.
+- I was keen to show my clients the power of shiny and how we could embed this into their workflow to improve the utilisation of human capital tools.

 For those that want to see the app, pls click the following links: